-The Photocaptionist is a platform that promotes the practice of concubinage between photography and literature, images and words.
-Authors of the past, contemporary and emerging writers, critics and photographers will ‘meet’ on photocaptionist.com for a photo-literary feast.
+The Photocaptionist is an editorial and curatorial platform that promotes the practice of concubinage between photography and literature, images and words, operating both on-and-offline.
+Authors of the past, contemporary and emerging writers, critics and photographers ‘meet’ on photocaptionist.com for a photo-literary feast.

 The project is loosely inspired by Bertold Brecht’s 1955 Kriegsfibel [War Primer], a unique work of art that introduced a new literary genre, the fotogramm (photo-epigram), where he combined poetry and news photography to unmask the true nature of war in a capitalist society.
 It is also informed by Walter Benjamin’s 1934 essay ‘The Author as Producer’, where he stressed the importance of the caption to rescue the picture from ‘the ravages of modishness and confer upon it a revolutionary use value’.